grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Miss Mai continued the conversation while counting as if it were no effort.
 "This must be quite a bit of money for you, Captain Percy.
 Tell me, have you thought about selling your boat after you make the delivery and taking all the profit you will have and settling down with a nice man somewhere?"

 Percy smiled at this matronly side of Miss Mai.
 "Well, you know what the old cliché says about captains: I'm married to my boat.
 There's no man who could compete with her.
-Besides, you know how the surface life is: where it isn't chaos, it's bureaucracy.
+Besides, you also know how the surface life is: where it isn't chaos, it's bureaucracy.
 I'd rather stay underwater."

 Miss Mai nodded.
-"Unfortunately there is some truth to that.
+"Unfortunately, there is some truth to that.
 There's no sure future anywhere on the surface.
 Makes it hard to commit to settling down anywhere particular."

 "Not to change the subject Miss Mai, but how likely is it that we're going to have some kind of Authority interference while trying to move this shipment of yours?"